 The PD: The pipe design was not correctly translated into work instructions and drawings, in accordance with regulatory requirements or self-imposed standards.

 Minor if: The PD, if left uncorrected, would not have led to a more significant safety concern.
-Work was still in progress and it is reasonable to conclude the PD would have been identified through the post modification testing or licensee processes prior to the return to service.
+Work was still in progress, and it is reasonable to conclude the PD would have been identified through the post modification testing or licensee processes prior to the return to service.
 Therefore, it would not have been left uncorrected nor would it have adversely affected the associated cornerstone objectives since the system was would have been fully restored and able to perform/support any safety function.

 MTM if: Work was still in progress; however, it is reasonable to conclude the PD would not have been identified prior to return to service.
 The PD, if left uncorrected, would have the potential to lead to a more significant safety concern.
 Specifically, the condition wasn’t identified during post modification testing or during restoration activities.
 The performance deficiency was identified at a point in the process where there were no more licensee review or approval barriers that could reasonably preclude the system’s return to service with this design error present.
 If left uncorrected, the lack of siphon hole would have the potential to lead to a more significant safety concern, i.e., could allow the licensee to reach a condition outside of that allowed by its TS.

 The PD if left uncorrected, would have the potential to lead to a more significant safety concern.
-Absent NRC intervention the licensee would not have identified the condition until the spent fuel level decreased to a point that resulted in an increase in radiation levels in areas frequented by outage workers and cause unnecessary radiation exposure (e.g. not ALARA).
+Absent NRC intervention the licensee would not have identified the condition until the spent fuel level decreased to a point that resulted in an increase in radiation levels in areas frequented by outage workers and cause unnecessary radiation exposure (e.g., not ALARA).

 Example 5.b During installation of a modification, the licensee failed to follow the installation procedures and a check valve required for the system to perform its function is installed backward.